Skip to Content

 Gay Kerala: traveling as a gay couple in “God’s Own Country”

-Kerala, popularly known as God’s Own Country, has evolved a way of life that was distinct from the rest of the country – a way of life that expressed a fascinating interplay of nature and humanity across the most diverse terrains one could imagine.
+Kerala, popularly known as God’s Own Country, has evolved a way of life that was distinct from the rest of the country – a way of life that expresses a fascinating interplay of nature and humanity across the most diverse terrains one could imagine.

 Everywhere we went in this beautiful region of India, we were met with such compassion, and the locals showed such interest in our lives.
-With so much to discover, so much to do, this is our experience travelling in Kerala as a gay couple.
+With so much to discover, and so much to do, this is our experience travelling in Kerala as a gay couple.

 Disclosure note: this is a sponsored campaign in collaboration with Kerala Tourism.